Compare J1 Visa Insurance Plans

 The J1 Exchange Visitor Program was created in 1961 to help strengthen international relations with the United States through job training and educational experience.
 Unique to this program, J1 visitors have the opportunity to visit the US for a short duration to continue their education or receive hands-on training in the professional workplace, and then implement their new skills upon returning to their home country.

 All J1 applicants are required to meet strict eligibility criteria, including proficiency in the English language, and be sponsored through a university, private organization, or government program.
-Depending on the specific type of work or educational program you choose, along with the organization that sponsors your visa, your dependents may have the ability to accompany you to the US.
-The dependents of a J1 visa holder (spouses and non-married children under the age of 21) are issued a J2 visa and are required to follow the same application process as their sponsor.
+Depending on the specific type of work or educational program, along with the organization that sponsors the visa, dependents may also be able to travel to the US as well.
+The dependents of a J1 visa holder (spouses and unmarried children under the age of 21) are issued a J2 visa and are required to follow the same application process as the J1 visa holder.

 Popular Program Categories for J1 Visa Holders